thenexthub/Codira/docs/HowToGuides/GettingStarted.md

 ## System Requirements

 1. Operating system:
-   The supported operating systems for developing the Swift toolchain are: macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release.
+   The supported operating systems for developing the Codira toolchain are: macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release.
    At the moment, Windows is not supported as a host development operating system.
 Experimental instructions for Windows are available under